Capitol Trust Building

 Address: 1 President Street

-Now called the President Street Academic Center
+President Street Academic Center

 on the National Register of Historical Places